 The following is a summary of the report prepared by the California Office of Environmental Health Hazard Assessment (OEHHA) titled "Chemicals and Particulates in the Air Above the New Generation of Artificial Turf Playing Fields, and Artificial Turf as a Risk Factor for Infection by Methicillin-Resistant Staphylcoccus Aureus (MRSA).
 Literature Review and Data Gap Analysis."
-See full report here (MS Word, 88 KB).
+See full report here.
 The following summary was prepared by staff at the Department of Resources Recycling and Recovery (CalRecycle).

 OEHHA searched the available literature related to the safety of new generation artificial turf fields (those which contain crumb rubber infill used as artificial "soil") in two main categories.